cweersma/vehicle_import/README.md

 # Vehicle/software import script

 ## Prerequisites
-The git, php8, and php-composer must all be installed.
+The git, php8, and php-composer packages must all be installed.

 ## Preparation steps